ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ### Create a Process Group

-Drag and drop a Process Group into the canvas.
+Drag and drop a Process Group into the canvas and type a name for it.
+I've choosen Santander traffic.

 ![Process Group](/images/10_nifi.png)